melvinmt/gt/README.md

     fmt.Println(s) // outputs: Sorry John, this string is not translated yet!
 }
 ```
 The only case when it doesn't return a formatted origin string is when a key is used that doesn't exist and/or origin language is not set.
+In that case it will return the key.
 By default, Origin and Target are set to `"xx"` to prevent out of bound runtime errors.

 ## Feedback